Frickin' A

 The group's original numbers have been compared to Fountains of Wayne and Bowling for Soup.
 Their full-length, Big Egos...No Ideas, was a regional sales success in the American Midwest, reaching No. 9 on the Billboard Heatseekers chart for that area.

 The band also sings "The Reds Are on the Radio," the theme for the Cincinnati Reds radio network.

 The members of the band were most recently lead singer Jason Phelps, guitarist Dave Harris, bassist Jason Short, and drummer Scott McCann.

-In 2018, after a World Series victory for the Boston Red Sox, fans clamored for the band's return and another update for their 2004 hit single “Merry Merry Merry Frickin’ Christmas”.